 - Crisis Intervention Team (CIT) training for police and sheriff in Lake County– the proven and primary way police learn to use de-escalation tactics in dealing with a person with mental illness

-LCU leaders are working to support efforts to reduce gun violence.
-This can be a politically polarizing issue leading to no action, which is why Lake County United is working with our Metro Industrial Areas Foundation (IAF) affiliates to pressure gun manufacturers to produce smart guns, which only allow the gun owner to use the gun.
+LCU leaders support efforts to reduce gun violence.
+This issue can be a politically polarizing issue leading to no action, which is why Lake County United is working with our Metro Industrial Areas Foundation (IAF) affiliates to pressure gun manufacturers to produce smart guns, which only allow the gun owner to use the gun.
 This reduces accidents and reduces illegal sale of guns.